 (c) any person(s) purporting to act on behalf of the legal person or by whom binding obligations may be imposed on the legal person.

-For all legal persons -

-- (a) any natural person (whether as an individual, group of individuals or through another legal person or legal arrangement) who exercises effective control of the company or over the management of the company.
-This includes persons with less than 25% of the shares or voting rights but who nevertheless hold a controlling interest. - (b) In respect of foundations, this also includes: - the registered agent; - founder(s); - dedicator(s); - assignee(s); - all known beneficiaries and potential beneficiaries presenting a higher risk; - any other person(s) with a sufficient interest, including a person who in the view of the High Court, can reasonably claim to speak on behalf of an object or purpose of the foundation; and - a person who the High Court determines to be a person with a sufficient interest under section 51(3) of the Foundations Act 2011 (or equivalent in non-Isle of Man established foundations).

-"Purpose / intended nature of business relationship"

-A sufficient description should be provided of the reason for the business relationship.
-For example: provision of current account facilities to the entity; investment of cash assets in equity regulated person" means -
+For all legal persons -(a) any natural person (whether as an individual, group of individuals or through another legal person or legal arrangement) who exercises effective control of the company or over the management of the company.
+This includes persons with less than 25% of the shares or voting rights but who nevertheless hold a controlling interest. (b) In respect of foundations, this also includes: the registered agent: founder(s); dedicator(s); assignee(s); all known beneficiaries and potential beneficiaries presenting a higher risk; any other person(s) with a sufficient interest, including a person who in the view of the High Court, can reasonably claim to speak on behalf of an object or purpose of the foundation; and a person who the High Court determines to be a person with a sufficient interest under section 51(3) of the Foundations Act 2011 (or equivalent in non-Isle of Man established foundations).
+"Purpose / intended nature A sufficient description should be provided of the reason for the business of business relationship" relationship.
+For example: provision of current account facilities to the entity; investment of cash assets in equity "Regulated person" regulated person" means any person holding a financial services licence issued under section 7 of 1 the Financial Services Act 20081; 2. any person authorised under section 8 the Insurance Act 2008; any person registered under section 25 of the Insurance Act 2008; 3. a retirement benefits schemes administrator registered under section 36 4. of the Retirement Benefits Schemes Act 20002; or i. a person holding an online gambling licence issued under section 4 of the Online Gambling Regulation Act 20013; "Related Parties" This includes Directors, Trustees and all principals where the applicant for business is a company, trust or foundation.
+"Role This might include, for example: a shareholder, beneficiary, settlor, partner etc. "Signature" This must be signed by an authorised signatory of the Eligible Introducer.
+A business name is not acceptable.
+"Source of funds" This relates to the source of the customer's funds that will be involved in the transaction with the accepting business as per Section 4.13 of the AML/CFT Handbook.